lipsia-fmri/lipsia/docs/stats/vslisa.rst

 The program expects one or more preprocessed 4D fMRI files as input.
 The files typically represent runs of an experiment acquired within the same session.
 Design files in txt-format are also required as input.
 The number of design files must match the number of runs.
-They should not include any hemodynamic modelling.
+The design files should not include any hemodynamic modelling.
 The user must supply a contrast vector whose dimension matches that of the design files.

+Hemodynamic modelling is typically done using the canonical response function ("gamma_0").
+Optionally, first and/or second derivatives can be used as well ("gamma_1" or "gamma_2).
+In this case, the contrast vector must be extended to accomodate the extra dimensions.
+Instead of the canonical response function, a gaussian can be used ("gauss").

 A txt-file containing additional covariates (e.g. motion parameters) may be added as a separate file.
 It must have one line per time volume and one column per covariate.